freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/delete-properties-from-a-javascript-object.md

 # --instructions--

-Delete the `"tails"` property from `myDog`.
+Delete the `tails` property from `myDog`.
 You may use either dot or bracket notation.

 # --hints--

-You should delete the property `"tails"` from `myDog`.
+You should delete the property `tails` from `myDog`.

 ```js
 assert(typeof myDog === 'object' && myDog.tails === undefined);